MongoEngine/mongoengine/docs/guide/defining-documents.rst

 In MongoDB, a **document** is roughly equivalent to a **row** in an RDBMS.
 When working with relational databases, rows are stored in **tables**, which have a strict **schema** that the rows follow.
-MongoDB stores documents in **collections** rather than tables - the principle difference is that no schema is enforced at a database level.
+MongoDB stores documents in **collections** rather than tables - the principal difference is that no schema is enforced at a database level.

 Defining a document's schema